 Plastic packaging is valuable and should be recycled where possible.
-By doing more with less, plastic packaging helps improve sustainability—and then in many cases, recycling can further enhance its sustainability.
+Recycling as many packaging materials as we can further enhances its sustainability.

 Recycling varies from place to place, but most community curbside programs recycle plastic bottles—and many now recycle other plastic containers.
 Most large grocery stores—and many large retail chains—today offer bins to collect plastics bags and wraps for recycling.
 And there is a growing number of innovative plastic foodservice recycling programs across the country.